sbabcoc/JUnit-Foundation/README.md

 The objects passed to your service provider implementation are members of a hierarchy that **JUnit** builds to represent the test collection being executed. **JUnit Foundation** provides a set of static methods that enable you walk this object hierarchy.

+* `LifecycleHooks.getAtomicTestOf(Object target)`
+Get the atomic test object for the specified test class instance.
 * `LifecycleHooks.getParentOf(Object child)`
 Get the parent runner that owns specified child runner or framework method.
-* `LifecycleHooks.getRunnerForTarget(Object target)`
-Get the parent runner that owns the specified instance.
-* `LifecycleHooks.getTargetForRunner(Object runner)`
+* `LifecycleHooks.getNotifierOf(Object runner)`
-Get the JUnit test class instance owned by the specified parent runner.
+Get the run notifier associated with the specified parent runner.
 * `LifecycleHooks.getTestClassOf(Object runner)`
 Get the test class object associated with the specified parent runner.
-* `LifecycleHooks.getAtomicTestOf(Object runner)`
+* `LifecycleHooks.getAtomicTestOf(Description description)`
-Get the atomic test object for the specified class runner.
+Get the atomic test object for the specified method description.
-* `LifecycleHooks.getCallableOf(Object runner, Object child)`
+* `LifecycleHooks.getCallableOf(Description description)`
-Get the _callable_ closure associated with the specified parent runner and child runner or framework method.
+Get the **ReflectiveCallable** object for the specified description.

 ###### Exploring the Test Run Hierarchy
 ```java